-The Bayesian inferred maps accurately reproduce systematic properties of the visual field maps
+The Bayesian inferred maps accurately reproduce systematic properties of the visual field maps.

-Another aspect in which our work here extends previous methods is the addition of the pRF size to the retinotopic quantities predicted by the model in the inferred maps-previous work predicted only the pRF centers (Benson et al., 2012; 2014).
-Here, we predict the pRF sizes for the vertices based on the eccentricity inferred from the Bayesian map, and the relationship between eccentricity and pRS size in previous literature (Kay et al., 2013).
-The inferred pRF size of a vertex is the pRF size predicted by the Kay et al. (2013) model for the vertex's inferred visual area at the vertex's inferred eccentricity.
+Another aspect in which our work here extends previous methods is the addition of the pRF size to the retinotopic quantities predicted by the model in the inferred maps-previous work predicted only the pRF centers [24, 25].
+Here, we predict the pRF sizes for the vertices based on the eccentricity inferred from the Bayesian map, and the relationship between eccentricity and pRS size in previous literature [45].
+The inferred pRF size of a vertex is the pRF size predicted by the Kay et al. [45] model for the vertex's inferred visual area at the vertex's inferred eccentricity.
 Although pRF size can depend on variables such as the voxel size and the stimulus that may differ between scans, we find that this method approximately reproduces the pRF sizes found in the observed retinotopic maps (Figs. 9A and 9B).